-4.4.4 Student complaints regarding the implementation of the Student Protection Plan.
+7.4 Student complaints regarding the implementation of the Student Protection Plan

-UCEM has an open, fair and accessible Student Complaints Procedure which operates in accordance with the principles of the OIA Good Practice Framework to encourage the prompt resolution of problems at the earliest possible stage.
-Further details of our Complaints Policy and Procedure (opens new window) are published on our website.
+UCEM has an open, fair and accessible Student Complaints Procedure (opens new window) which operates in accordance with the principles of the OIA Good Practice Framework to encourage the prompt resolution of problems at the earliest possible stage.

 All students are encouraged to resolve issues informally in the first instance with the relevant member of staff.
-If you need to raise a complaint or seek advice on the possible submission of a complaint, you should first contact the Complaints Officer at UCEM at complaints@ucem.ac.uk.
+To raise a complaint or seek advice on the possible submission of a complaint, students should first contact the Complaints Officer at UCEM at complaints@ucem.ac.uk.